zopefoundation/zc.relationship/src/zc/relationship/README.txt

 - have the returned value be of the same btree family as the result family.

-For some operations, particularly with hundreds or thousands of members in a single relationship value, some of these optimzations can speed up some common-case reindexing work by around 100 times.
+For some operations, particularly with hundreds or thousands of members in a single relationship value, some of these optimizations can speed up some common-case reindexing work by around 100 times.

 The easiest (and perhaps least useful) optimization is that all dump